-As a result of these platforms, blogs have become more accessible to visitors, creators, businesses and organizations.
+As a result, blogs have become more accessible to visitors, creators, businesses, and organizations.

 But simply writing and publishing a blog post does not guarantee you will reach the right audience.